markhenrick/markhenrick.github.io/src/_posts/2020-11-03-binpacking.md

 <!--more-->

 Each solution offers a different unique feature that can help with this.
 Unraid has a "maximum split level".
 For example if your schema is `share root/TV/Show Name/Season 1/episode.mkv`, then you could set the maximum split to two to colocate entire series, or three to colocate only seasons.
 Mergerfs includes "most-shared path" variants of most strategies, which will try to put new files in an existing directory on the same drive, then move up a level and try again if they won't fit.

+When using SnapRAID, one potential issue with strategies that fill disks unevenly is increasing the likelihood of wasted parity space.
+See [this post]({% post_url 2020-11-04-unraid-snapraid %}), CTRL+F "fragmentation".

 In either case, the raw storage devices are exposed too, so you can always manually manage where things are put.
 Unraid comes with a web interface to show you where files are allocated, and the third-party "Unbalance" plugin makes it easy to relocate them.
 Mergerfs is a little more manual.
 I execute [this script](https://gist.github.com/markhenrick/cfc9ba9ed78344ab58cdff88381bfdc2) that I wrote in the root of the TV shows directory, and then manually use Midnight Commander to move things.
 I'm planning to work on a more automated solution.